Digital-Preservation-Finland/file-scraper/doc/contribute.rst

 ---------

 The detectors are used for detecting the file mimetype and, if possible, format version.
 These values are used for selecting the correct scraper tools for collecting metadata and checking well-formedness of the file.
-For now, there exists just two detectors, and both are located in ``./file_scraper/detectors.py``
+For now, there are just three detectors, all of which are located in ``./file_scraper/detectors.py``

 The detectors inherit ``BaseDetector`` class, which contains an abstract method ``detect()``.
 A detector class: